MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-sort.md

 ---
-title: Sort and SortByColumns functions in Power Apps
+title: Sort and SortByColumns functions
-description: Reference information including syntax and examples for the Sort and SortByColumns functions in Power Apps.
+description: Reference information including syntax and examples for the Sort and SortByColumns functions.
 author: gregli-msft

 ms.topic: reference